adithya77/SelfDrivingRemoteControlCar/README.md

 	Command - python3 train/FlipData.py

 **Step 3**:  Generate Train Data -
-	This is the crucial step we shoud create training data from the images captured.
+	We shoud create training data from the images captured.
 Here we load all the images and labels into a pickle package which would be easy for training.
 This step is optional, you can modify the training code to directly use the images, but this is recommended.

 	command - python3 train/GenerateTrainData.py